Jelly-Pudding/ereddicator/README.md

    ```
 5. Navigate to the `src` directory.
 6. Run the script using Python: `python main.py`.
+7. Keep the terminal where you ran the Python command visible throughout the entire process.
+This terminal displays authentication status, error messages, and progress updates.
-7. If you're using Google login, you'll be prompted to authorise via a browser.
+8. If you're using Google login, you'll be prompted to authorise via a browser.
 After successful authorisation, the refresh token will be saved for future use.
-8. Follow the on-screen instructions in the GUI to configure your preferences and start the content removal process.
+9. Follow the on-screen instructions in the GUI to configure your preferences and start the content removal process.

 ## Buy Me a Coffee
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K715TC1R)